rav2040/knck/README.md

 If running in a production environment, the values above are set in the pm2 config file: `ecosystem.config.yml`.

-A `DB_ENDPOINT` environment variable should also be set when running in development mode, which points to a [local instance of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
-If not set, the application will attempt to access the default endpoint of `'http://localhost:8000'`.

 ### DynamoDB Configuration

-The AWS region is set via the `AWS_REGION` environment variable.
-If not set, the region defaults to `'us-west-1'`.

-If running in production mode, AWS credentials are required by setting the following environment variables in the pm2 config file `ecosystem.config.yml`:
+If running in production mode, AWS credentials are required by setting the following environment variables in the pm2 config file:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`

 These credentials must have full access (read and write) to DynamoDB.

+The AWS region is set via the `AWS_REGION` environment variable.
+If not set, the region defaults to `'us-west-1'`.

+If running in development mode, a `DB_ENDPOINT` environment variable should also be set, which points to a [local instance of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
+If not set, the application will attempt to access the default endpoint of `'http://localhost:8000'`.

 ## Building locally